nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:warning: Warning before executing print command**<br>
 `print` writes over a CSV file of the same file name and is an irreversible process.
- Do backup the data it if might be needed again.
+ Do backup the data if might be needed again.<br>

+ Also note that you will not be able to generate a CSV file of file name `stocks` if you have a CSV file with a file name of `stocks` currently opened in your browser.

 </div>